svmiller/stevedata/README.md

-# Steve’s Toy Data
+# `stevedata`: Steve’s Toy Data

 <img src="http://svmiller.com/images/stevedata-hexlogo.png" alt="My stevedata  hexlogo" align="right" width="200" style="padding: 0 15px; float: right;"/>

-`stevedata` is an R package full of toy data sets that you may find useful for your own purposes.
+`stevedata` is an R package full of toy data sets that you may find useful for various purposes.
 Namely, I’ve created probably over a hundred toy data sets along the way, either to riff on some topic on [my blog](http://svmiller.com/blog), show my students something in one of [my many classes](http://svmiller.com/teaching), or just to entertain